bankless-academy/bankless-academy/README.md

 ### How does it work

-The [import script](https://github.com/BanklessDAO/bankless-academy/blob/main/import-content.js) connects to a custom unofficial Notion API called Potion [https://github.com/didierkrux/potion](https://github.com/didierkrux/potion) and who transforms the content into [this Object](https://github.com/BanklessDAO/bankless-academy/blob/main/src/constants/quests.ts).
+The [import script](https://github.com/BanklessDAO/bankless-academy/blob/main/import-content.js) connects to a custom unofficial Notion API called Potion [https://github.com/didierkrux/potion](https://github.com/didierkrux/potion) and transforms the content into [this Object](https://github.com/BanklessDAO/bankless-academy/blob/main/src/constants/quests.ts).

-## How to import keywords dynamically from Notion
+## How to import keywords definitions from Notion

+Note: import keywords before importing content.

 ### Where to update the keywords